imadi/apigee-javacallout-testng/callout/Readme.md

  - Apigee Edge expressions v1.0
  - Apigee Edge message-flow v1.0

-Follow the instruction in the [main README file](apigee-javacallout-testng#dependencies)
+Follow the instructions in the [Dependencies section.](apigee-javacallout-testng)

 ## Building the Jar